Paavo Väyrynen: EU membership disappointment and 1994 election

-During his ministry, Finland submitted its application for EU membership.
+During his ministry, Finland submitted its application for European Union (EU) membership.
 Nevertheless, the negotiations with the EU were a disappointment to Väyrynen.
 When the result of the negotiation was ready, Väyrynen declared that he would oppose Finnish EU membership.

 With the new chairman of the party supporting EU membership, Väyrynen decided to resign as a Minister.
 He challenged the new political line of the party by announcing his candidacy to the 1994 presidential election.
 He beat his main opponents Keijo Korhonen and Eeva Kuuskoski in the Centre Party primary.
 After Väyrynen's victory, both Kuuskoski and Korhonen decided to run as independent candidates in the elections.

 Väyrynen finished third in the election and did not make it to the second round.
 He was highly disappointed with the result, especially when the results of early voting were announced.
 The opinion polls released by the media just before the presidential elections' first round had shown low support for Väyrynen, although in reality he was the second most popular candidate in early voting.
 On the official election day, Väyrynen received much less support and he claimed that the media had manipulated the opinion polls to convince voters to believe that Väyrynen had no chance to advance to the second round.
 According to Väyrynen, there was a "media game" against him.
 Later the phrase ("media game", mediapeli in Finnish) became a popular slogan in Finnish politics.